 We attract some of the most experienced and academically qualified students from all over the world.
-They share their expertise and discuss pressing concerns in the fields of international humanitarian law, human rights protection and transitional justice.
+They share their expertise and discuss pressing concerns in the fields of international humanitarian law, human rights protection, international criminal law and transitional justice.

 In order to make educational opportunities accessible to all, a good proportion of our students receive a partial or full scholarship.
 This allows talented young people with limited means to study at the Geneva Academy.